Business For Good Podcast

 Paul Shapiro: yeah, for sure.

-Alex Gomez-Ortigoza Aguirre: And yeah, it's bad for everyone.
+Axel Gomez-Ortigoza Aguirre: And yeah, it's bad for everyone.
 We hope everybody goes, goes great.
 Like, honestly.

 Paul Shapiro: Yeah, for sure.
 You know, my view of this is first of all, it's horrible for the entire ecosystem when somebody fails because it is it depresses interest in the V. C. community for this space.
 It's bad because there is a mission that didn't get fulfilled to try to help the planet in that particular case.